-The Group makes use of the provisions laid down in paragraph 13 of unit A of the Directive in relation to the exemption of banking subsidiaries from its requirement to submit returns on an individual basis in the case of Mortgage Bank of Cyprus Ltd ('MBOC').
+For Mortgage Bank of Cyprus, the Group makes use of the provisions laid down in paragraph 13 of unit A of the Directive in relation to the exemption of banking subsidiaries from the requirement to submit returns on an individual basis.

-The Group also successfully applied to the Central Bank of Cyprus for the inclusion of the Kyprou Leasing S.A. in the solo calculation of the Bank of Cyprus Ltd, on the grounds that the conditions as laid down in paragraph 14 of Unit A of the Directive are satisfied.
+The Group also successfully applied to the Central Bank of Cyprus for the inclusion of Kyprou Leasing S.A. in the individual calculation of the Bank of Cyprus Public Company Ltd, on the grounds that the conditions as laid down in paragraph 14 of Unit A of the Directive are satisfied.
 Kyprou Leasing S.A. is therefore included in the calculation of the capital requirements of Bank of Cyprus Public Company Ltd.